 The CAC works with local businesses to provide a transitional gallery for the public.
 Individual artists loan collections of their work to various locations so they can be enjoyed and viewed by the community as they were intended.

-Current Exhibits include: Maria Medrano featured at Douglasville/ Douglas County Water and Sewer Authority, Crystal Berry featured at City Hall, Ken Paradise featured at the Lithia Springs Senior Center, and Sharanda Wilburn featured at Douglasville’s HRC.
+Current Exhibits include: The late Barry Benner featured at Douglasville/ Douglas County Water and Sewer Authority, Carol Thompson featured at City Hall, Maria Medrano featured at the Lithia Springs Senior Center, and Crystal Berry featured at Douglasville’s HRC Engineers.

 Support for the Art On Loan program is generously supported by Georgia Council for the Arts